CyberDex/spine-benchmark-v7/src/text/timelines.md

-- Таймлайны и число ключей в них оказывают RAM нагрузку и раздувают размер файла, однако на CPU влияют минимально
+- Timelines and the number of keys in them put a RAM load and inflate the file size, but have a minimal effect on the CPU
-- Снижение числа таймлайнов рекомендованно только для организации анимаций
+- Reducing the number of timelines is recommended only for organizing animations
-- Мусор из таймлайнов можно убрать функцией Clean Up спайна
+- Garbage from timelines can be removed using the Clean Up spine function